 ProSeP for 5G ProSe usage reporting configuration and rules defined in subclause 5.6 of 3GPP TS 24.555 [29]; and/or

-ProSeP for 5G ProSe service path selection defined in subclause 5.7 of 3GPP TS 24.555 [29].

-Editor's Note: The exact encoding of UE policies and configuration parameters for 5G ProSe direct discovery will be specified in subclause 5.3 of 3GPP TS 24.555 [29].

-Editor's Note: The exact encoding of UE policies and configuration parameters for 5G ProSe direct communications will be specified in subclause 5.4 of 3GPP TS 24.555 [29].

 Editor's Note: The exact encoding of UE policies and configuration parameters for 5G ProSe UE-to-network relay will be specified in subclause 5.5 of 3GPP TS 24.555 [29].

 Editor's Note: The exact encoding of UE policies and configuration parameters for 5G ProSe usage reporting configuration and rules will be specified in subclause 5.6 of 3GPP TS 24.555 [29].

-Editor's Note: The exact encoding of UE policies and configuration parameters for 5G ProSe service path selection will be specified in subclause 5.7 of 3GPP TS 24.555 [29].